Walk in the Wild for Your Wellness

 Forrest bathing, shinrin-yoku, wellness walk, ikatan spa gardens, balinese gardens, day spa gardens noosa, sunshine coast gardens

-It’s something that I have always found fascinating and shown a great interest in learning, how nature helps to nurture us as humans, why it works and what it is about trees and plants that have such a profound effect on us.
-This is also the reason we designed and developed tropical gardens on our property at ikatan Spa and why we take our clients directly to the gardens for some ‘relaxation therapy’ of the nature kind after treatments.
+It’s fascinating how nature helps to nurture us as humans, why it works and what it is about trees and plants that have such a profound effect on us.
+This is also the reason we designed and developed tropical gardens at ikatan Spa and why we take our clients directly to the gardens for some ‘ relaxation green therapy’ of the nature kind after treatments.

 Have you heard of Shinrin-yoku?